Derived Foliations: Existence of leaf space and holonomy

-\textit{Proof of Lemma \ref{lt3}.} Because $f$ is flat and surjective, the induced morphism $f^{-1}(\OO_V) \to \OO_U$ is a monomorphism of sheaves.
-Therefore, $f^{-1}(\OO_V) \to Ker(dR_\F)$ is also a monomorphism.
+\textit{Proof of Lemma \ref{ltVI-1}.} Because $f$ is flat and surjective the induced morphism $f^{-1}(\OO_V) \to \OO_U$ is a monomorphism of sheaves.
+Therefore, $f^{-1}(\OO_V) \to Ker(dR_\F)$ is also mono.
 It remains to show that a local section of $Ker(dR_\F)$, locally descend to a local holomorphic function on $V$.

 \begin{slem} Let $f : X \to Y$ be a flat surjective morphism of complex manifolds which is smooth in codimension $2$.
-If a map $u : Y \to \CC$ is such that $f\circ u : X \to \CC$ is holomorphic, then $u$ is holomorphic. \end{slem}
+If an application $u : Y \to \CC$ is such that $f\circ u : X \to \CC$ is holomorphic then $u$ is holomorphic. \end{slem}

-\textit{Proof of sublemma \ref{slt3}.} Let $U_0 \subset X$ be the open on which $f$ is smooth, so that $Z=X-U_0$ is a closed analytic subset of codimension $\geq 2$.
-The image of $U_0$ by $f$ is an open $V_0 \subset Y$, because $f$ is flat, and $V_0$ is dense by Sard's theorem.
-As $f\circ u : U_0 \to V_0$ is a holomorphic submersion, it has local sections, and thus $u$ is holomorphic when restricted to $V_0$.
-Moreover, $f$ being flat and surjective implies that the topology of $Y$ is the quotient of the topology on $X$ by the map $f$.
+\textit{Proof of sublemma \ref{sltVI-1}.} Let $U_0 \subset X$ be the open on which $f$ is smooth, so that $Z=X-U_0$ is a closed analytic subset of codimension 2 or higher.
+The image of $U_0$ by $f$ is an open $V_0 \subset Y$, because $f$ is flat, which is dense by Sard's theorem.
+As $f\circ u : U_0 \to V_0$ is a holomorphic submersion, it has local sections, and thus we deduce that $u$ is holomorphic when restricted to $V_0$.
+Moreover, $f$ being flat and surjective implies that the topology of $Y$ is the quotient of the topology on $X$ induced by the map $f$.
 This shows that $u$ is also continuous on $Y$.
-The application $u$ is continuous on $Y$ and holomorphic on a dense open, and thus it is holomorphic on all of $Y$. $\Box$ \\
+The application $u$ is continuous on $Y$ and holomorphic on a dense open, and so is holomorphic on the whole $Y$. $\Box$ \\

-Now, let $s$ be local section of $Ker(dR_\F)$ defined on an open $U' \subset U$.
-By the local connectivity condition, we can assume, possibly shrinking $U'$, that the restriction of $f$ on $U'$ has connected fibers.
-The codimension $2$ condition implies that the canonical map from derived de Rham cohomology of $U$ over $V$ coincides with the naive de Rham cohomology in degree $0$.
+Now, let $s$ a be local section of $Ker(dR_\F)$ defined on an open $U' \subset U$.
+By possibly shrinking $U'$ and using the local connectedness condition, we can assume that the restriction of $f_U$ on $U'$ has connected fibers.
+The codimension $2$ condition implies that the canonical map from derived de Rham cohomology of $U$ over $V$ coincides with the naive de Rham cohomology in degree $0$ (see Corollary \ref{clcpII-10}).
 In particular, $dR_\F(s)=0$ implies that $s$ determines a natural element in $H^0_{dR}(U'/V)$, the derived de Rham cohomology of $U'$ relative to $V$.
-We can write this as $s\in |\DR(U/V)|(U')$, where $\DR(U/V)$ is the sheaf of graded mixed cdga's of relative de Rham theory of $U'$ over $V$.
-Note that the sheaf $|\DR(U/V)|$ is naturally a module over $f^{-1}(\OO_V)$.
-Moreover, if $y \in V$ is a point, corresponding to a morphism of sheaves of rings $f^{-1}(\OO_V) \to \CC$ then we have an equivalence of sheaves of cdga's
+We can write this as $s\in |\DR(U/V)|(U')$, where $\DR(U/V)$ is the sheaf on $U$ of graded mixed cdga's of relative de Rham theory of $U$ over $V$.
+The sheaf $|\DR(U/V)|$ is naturally a module over $f^{-1}(\OO_V)$.
+Moreover, if $y \in V$ is a point, corresponding to a morphism of sheaves of rings $f^{-1}(\OO_V) \to \CC$, then we have an equivalence of sheaves of cdga's